 [Section 162 inserted by No. 78 of 2003 s.
 22.]

-163. Punishment of contempt of the Commission
+163. Punishment of contempt of Commission

 (1) Where a contempt of the Commission is alleged to have taken place, the Commission may present to the Supreme Court a certificate setting out the details of the act or omission that the Commission considers constitutes the alleged contempt.